 To reiterate; anything reading-related helps the development of vocabulary and it’s associated skills, such as reading comprehension, spelling, correct use of grammar, word familiarity (and development of common words) and so on.
 Even something as simple as telling them a new word each day, along with what it means, will over time build up a strong vocabulary.

 It is important to note that once a student has been shown how to make use of a new word, core words or concepts within the new words (called root words) may also help further their understanding of the language.
 So make sure to dedicate some time to get to know root words while you’re practicing vocabulary.

 Doing this will, as well as broaden their vocabulary, make the student more flexible in their knowledge of language generally-- making them less likely to hear something they have absolutely no understanding of at all, and interestingly enough - there are many common root words in related foreign languages which share an origin; so it may even help them learn a foreign language later in life.
 To have a strong grasp on root words and root word definitions, will be paramount to their success and to the development of their vocabulary.

-Think of it like a shortcut to a larger vocabulary in that it will provide context for the retention of future concepts which make use of root words.
-It will also help with construction of new words which are functional and understandable, when the student is experimenting with combining known root words to form new words or concepts.
+Think of it as a shortcut to a larger vocabulary in that it will provide context for the retention of future concepts that make use of root words.
+It will also help with the construction of new words that are functional and understandable when the student is experimenting with combining known root words to form new words or concepts.

 It is also worth noting, that the sooner you are reading to them and having them read to you, the better-- as developmental traits are less cumbersome to their academics if identified and dealt with through the appropriate strategies quickly.